MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ### Configure integration with the Log Analytics agent.

+>**Note**: When the Log Analytics agent is on, Defender for Cloud deploys the agent on all supported Azure VMs and any new ones created.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.

 2. From Defender for Cloud's menu, open **Environment settings.**